What is belimumab?

 It’s best to discuss vaccinations with your healthcare team and, if possible, to have any vaccinations you may need before you start belimumab.

 Live vaccines should generally be avoided once you’ve started on belimumab and for 30 days before starting belimumab.
-Live vaccines include measles, mumps and rubella (MMR), tuberculosis (BCG), yellow fever and shingles vaccines.
+Live vaccines include measles, mumps and rubella (MMR), tuberculosis (BCG) and yellow fever.

 Pneumococcal vaccines, which help to protect against pneumonia, and yearly flu vaccines – except for the nasal flu vaccine – are fine and are usually recommended, although they may not be quite so effective if you have them after starting belimumab.